We will meet you at the airport and then transfer to the Hotel which is close to the shopping center and restaurants.

 This region is flanked by endless topographic features like canyons, wild rock formation, medieval villages, mysterious palaces, ancient Tibetan gompas, and soaring snow-clad peaks; making the place starkly more beautiful.

-The Mustang trek is one of the best-preserved cultural destinations to be found in all of Himalayas.
+The Mustang trek is one of the best-preserved cultural destinations to be found in all of the Himalayas.
 Situated on the border shared by both Nepal and Tibet, access permits are limited to few tourists.
 Travel the less explored Mustang Trek for an unforgettable journey into the heart of this Forbidden Himalayan kingdom.

 The spectacular view of the vast spaces around the Kagbeni, the wind-swept Kali-Gandaki valley, and the vast ridges struggled with high mountains will blow your mind away.
 As you make your way through the region, you will be haloed up in divinity by the graceful presence of the brightly painted Buddhist shrines and other ancient-standing enormous monasteries.
 Vistas will include arresting and unusual views of the snow-covered Himalayan slopes in the south and an ocean of windswept colors of the desert sunset in the North.